What Are Adrenal and Hormonal Imbalances—And How Do You Treat Them?

 There can be a difference between a temporary hormonal imbalance and a more long-term adrenal disorder.
 Dr. Jabiz Behzadpour explains that some cases of adrenal insufficiency are caused by prolonged use of external steroids, such as joint injections or inhaled corticosteroids.
 When the body receives steroids from outside sources, it may stop producing its own, leading to adrenal insufficiency.

 However, if the external steroid use stops, some patients may be able to gradually reduce or stop their replacement medications—meaning the condition can be reversible, depending on the cause.
-“Sometimes, that can be temporary if the body wakes up and is able to do its job on its own,” she notes.

 How Are Adrenal and Hormonal Imbalances Diagnosed?